rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 ()                      -  after exiting n0
 ```

-Note that the root section `s0` is always located at the beginning of the
+Note that the root section `s0` is always located at the beginning of
-list of sections.
+the list.
 That is, because any other section is a subsection to it.

 As mentioned before, and in contrary to the formal perspective, each node
 will be associated with one section only (practical perspective).
 However,
 this single association must, based on implicit associations, represent all
-the formal associations (i.e. both perspectives are equivalent).
+formal associations (i.e. both perspectives are equivalent).
 And, because
 of that, each node must be associated with the closest presequent section
 that still counts as being open (i.e. the node's parent section).

 Note that the parent section of any node always is located at the end of
-the list of sections.
-That is, when being entered, a node will be associated
+the list.
+That is, when being entered, a node will be associated with the
-with the last section of that list.
+last/top-most section of that list.

 Note that it does not really matter, if `n0` is a type-1 sectioning node, or
 an inactive parent container.
 If `n0` would be such a container node, then `s0`
 would represent the section that was used to associate `n0`.
 Consequently, `s0`
 would not have to be created when entering, and closed when exiting `n0`.
 Other
-than that, all sequences of sections would begin with some common prefix, which
+than that, all sequences of sections would still begin with some common prefix,
-would end in `s0`.
+which always begins with `s0`.

 **CLARIFICATION**
-The last/top-most section in the list/stack of sections will be referred to
+The last/top-most section in the list/stack will be referred to as the
-as the "current section".
+"current section".
 A reference to this section, provided by the global
 `Section currentSection` variable, will be used to associate each node.

 Note that an explicit reference variable is optional, if an implementation